|General Characteristics: Virginia Class

 Virginia Class Design Evolution

-The Virginia Class submarine design has continued to evolved since USS Virginia (SSN 774) was first commissioned in 2004.
+The Virginia Class submarine design has continued to evolve since USS Virginia (SSN 774) was first commissioned in 2004.
 Each successive Virginia Class SSN Block incorporates additional capabilities and advanced technology while reducing costs.
 Like the last of the preceding Los Angeles-class attack submarines, the first two blocks of Virginia Class have a vertical launch system (VLS) in the bow for 12 Tomahawk missiles.
 Starting with Virginia Class Block III, two key design changes were made:

 - The VLS in the bow was replaced by two large diameter payload tubes utilizing the same “multiple all-up-round canister” (MAC) concept as the Ohio Class guided missile submarine (SSGN).
 Each payload tube can carry six (6) Tomahawk missiles.

 - The traditional sonar sphere was replaced by the Large Aperture Bow array

 About 40% of the original Virginia Class bow was redesigned for Virginia Class Block III.
 This design investment reduced the overall procurement costs and permitted the construction of two Virginia-class attack submarines per year beginning in 2011.

 The Virginia Payload Module (VPM) represents the next major design change to the Virginia Class starting with Block V. The VPM is a new 84 foot section inserted into the existing submarine design that contains an additional four (4) large diameter payload tubes, similar to the bow payload tubes added in Block III.
 Unlike the bow payload tubes, the VPM payload tubes can each carry seven (7) Tomahawk missiles.
 Future VPM equipped submarines are the most cost effective way to restore the Navy’s undersea strike capacity, which will drop by 60% as the Ohio Class SSGN force will be retired by 2028.
 The first VPM equipped submarine will begin construction in 2019.

 VPM’s open architecture design enables the submarine to deliver a large variety of capabilities including weapons, unmanned systems including Large Displacement Unmanned Undersea Vehicles, seabed sensors and other undersea capabilities.